storageos/tutorials/influxdb/030-create-query-data.md

 `SELECT MEAN(*) FROM "temperature" GROUP BY "location"`{{execute}}

-You have successfully installed InfluxDB in kubernetes with StorageOS, then used a separate client pod to connect to the database and to create and query data.
 Congratulations!
+You have successfully installed InfluxDB in Kubernetes with StorageOS, then used a separate client pod to connect to the database and to create and query data.